namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 ## Outro

-In the beginning of this post, we set out to use the Google Cloud Vision API -- which provides access to world class machine learning based predictions on image data -- and build a tiny sample application with it.
-We first looked at talking to this API purely from the command line, and then in the context of a more beefy iOS application written in Swift.
+In the beginning of this post we set out to use the Google Cloud Vision API -- which provides access to world class machine learning algorithms -- and build a tiny sample application with it.
+We first looked at talking to this API purely from the command line and then in the context of a more beefy iOS application written in Swift.
 I hope you learned a thing or two!
 More importantly, however, I hope this sample application gives you food for thought on many real world problems you can solve using this or other APIs, or maybe even by training your own machine learning models (with PyTorch, of course).

 Personally, I found it exciting how quickly I could go from an idea that required the use of machine learning to having a minimal prototype up and running and working sufficiently well to prove or disprove the idea's feasibility.
 The tools to solve the world's hard problems, if they're solvable with AI, are certainly there.
 Time to make use of them.